-Even though most people and entities think they're adequately prepared, there are reasons for concern that they may not be as prepared as they want to think:
+Even though everyone thinks they're adequately prepared, there are factors that might prove these assumptions aren't as solid as they think:

-TIME - It's clear that you don't get much warning with most hurricanes, which is why they can catch even the best fuel administrators off-guard.
-The State of Florida estimated a 12-hour notice is the best advance that people can expect, which is a troubling contrast to the fact that, even in a prepared state like Florida, some areas take 28 hours or more to execute tasks like evacuations.
+TIME - It's clear that you don't get much warning with hurricanes, which is why they can catch even the best fuel administrators off-guard.
+The State of Florida estimated that a 12-hour notice is the best advance that people can expect.
+This is a troubling contrast to the fact that, even in a prepared state like Florida, some areas take 28 hours or more to execute essential response tasks like evacuations.

-FREQUENCY - Hurricane tracks of past storms show that most areas of coastal states can expect to be exposed to a hurricane at least every 25 years.
+FREQUENCY - Trends and records of past storms show that most coastal states can expect to be exposed to a hurricane at least once every 25 years.
 And we all know what happened in 2004 and 2005.

-LACK OF REAL PREPARATION - Over 80% of U.S. localities do have a formal disaster plan on-hand.
-But an audit by the International City Management Association concluded that local governments continue to be surprised despite this, and often fail to improve their plans even after a disaster has been experienced in there are.
+LACK OF REAL PREPARATION - Over 80% of U.S. localities have a formal disaster plan on-hand.
+But an audit by the International City Management Association concluded that local governments continue to be surprised (by storms) despite this fact, yet often fail to improve their preparation plans even after a disaster has been experienced in their area.
 Why do they fail when they should know better?
-Most likely, a combination of a lack of relevant experience with the issue of disaster response, a failure to learn from experience, a lack of commitment to doing the work (which may not always have an immediate and visible payoff), and lastly, doing the wrong kind of planning (which may target the wrong areas).
+Most likely, it's due to a combination of a lack of relevant experience with the issue of disaster response, failure to learn from experience, lack of commitment to doing the work (which may not always have an immediate and visible payoff), and lastly, doing the wrong kind of planning (which may target the wrong areas).